mihneasim/eea.plonebuildout.core/README.txt

 one of the administrators should be contact.
 To do so, login under `'EEA Taskman'`_ and add a issue with your request under `'Common infrastructure' project`_.

+Once the new GitHub repository was created the new buildout can be pushed there (e.g. https://github.com/eea/eea.plonebuildout.MY-EEA-PORTAL).

 How to use EEA common Plone buildout for development
 ====================================================
+**TODO**

+* how to buildout configs

 The first time you want to use the EEA common Plone buildout you have to run a few commands using your local user::